-Whenever changes to the admission arrangements are proposed (except where the change is an increase to the PAN), the board of trustees will publicly consult on these changes.
+Whenever changes to the admission arrangements are proposed (except where the change is an increase to the PAN), the Local Governing Board will consult on these changes.

-The board of trustees will consult on the admission arrangements at least once every 7 years, even if there have been no changes during that period.
+The Local Governing Board will consult on the admission arrangements at least once every 7 years, even if there have been no changes during that period.